-For example, if the playing area is less than specified in these Rules, it might be appropriate to play with only four players of each team on the court.
-A goalkeeper is required in the Rules but, if necessary and appropriate, the game could be played only with field players.
-It might not be possible to provide boundary-boards, in which case the ball outside the side-lines could be dealt with in the same way as it is in eleven-aside hockey.
+For example, a goalkeeper is required in the Rules but, if necessary and appropriate, the game could be played only with field players.
+It might not be possible to provide rebound boards, in which case the ball outside the side-lines could be dealt with in the same way as it is in eleven-aside hockey.
 Other playing Rules can be adapted as necessary with these published Rules of Hockey5s providing a reference point and framework.

 The Rules do not specify the type of surface on which Hockey5s is played.
-It is perfectly acceptable to play the game on any surface including natural grass, synthetic turf and hard recreational play areas.
+It is perfectly acceptable to play the game on any surface including natural grass, synthetic turf and hard recreational play areas both outside and inside.
 In these ways, Hockey5s can be played virtually anywhere at any time.
 It is therefore an ideal introduction to the sport which enables core skills to develop and the game to be enjoyed with simple Rules in more informal surroundings.